DynamoDS/RefineryPrimer/04-sample-workflows/04-01_getting-started-workflows/04-01-01_highest-point-of-a-surface.md

 # Highest Point of a Surface

-The *`01-01_EvaluateSurface.dyn`* graph in the Refinery examples, uses a single objective optimization approach to find the highest Z point on a sinuous surface.
+The *`01-01_EvaluateSurface.dyn`* graph in the Generative Design examples, uses a single objective optimization approach to find the highest Z point on a sinuous surface.
 The objective of the graph is to get the orange sphere to the highest peak of the surface.

 [Download Dynamo file](https://github.com/DynamoDS/RefineryPrimer/releases/download/samples-v1/04-01-01_Highest-point-of-a-surface.dyn)